-No Bad Questions About Project Management
+No Bad Questions About People Management

 Definition of Virtual CIO (vCIO)

-What is vCIO
+What is vCIO?

 A vCIO, or virtual Chief Information Officer, is a strategic tech consultant who remotely provides executive-level guidance and oversight to businesses.
 Mainly, they offer the same services as a traditional CIO, responsible for setting long-term IT objectives, creating budgets for tech initiatives, assessing and improving business processes, and overseeing the implementation of technology changes within an organization.
 But for vCIO it is on a part-time or as-needed basis.